21A31A42A1/fullStackEuphoticLabs/README.md

 -> MongoDB cloud for database
 -> react-cors to integrate cross origin servers of frontend and backend -> Frontend created Vite react app
+-> Tailwind CSS to create a responsive web application with styling -> Postman to check APIs functionality

 Future developments:
-->To use socket.io to make the app responsive
+->To use socket.io to make the app work in real time